nahidthenh/nahidthenh/README.md

 ### As-salamu alaykum

+Innovative tech mind with 3+ years of experience working as a Frontend Developer.
+Capable of working with a variety of technology and web applications, and managing databases.
+Passionate about building world-class web applications.
+Valuable team member who has experience diagnosing problems and developing solutions.
+Talented leader with unique ideas and a history of successful contributions in the field.

 - 🔭 I’m currently working on DeshiSmash
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on ...